tendermint/spec/rfc/005-reverse-sync.md

 ### Positive

 - Ensures a minimum block history invariant for honest nodes.
+This will allow nodes to verify evidence.

 ### Negative